 It is a poor, rough, dirt road; therefore, access to Willis Creek and Bull Valley Gorge is recommended from the north from Cannonville and Cutler Point, close to Kanab from the south via Johnson Canyon Road.
 Also, these roads are impassable when wet.

 17 Willis Creek Slot Canyon

-The canyon is frequently dry or has shallow water only after torrential summer rainfall.
+The canyon is frequently dry, or the shallow creek appears—however, it is prone to flash floods after torrential summer rainfall.
 The colours in the canyon are very unusual, mainly in yellow and black sandstone and depending on the light; an orange appears too.
-In the beginning, the canyon is wide and open, and then the walls seem to squeeze tight, forming a Slot Canyon.
+Initially, the canyon is wide and open, and then the walls seem to squeeze tight, forming a Slot Canyon.

 The further you walk, the more impressive Willis Creek Slot Canyon gets.
 You hike the same way in and out.
 The information board mentions 2.2 miles, but you can walk further.

 - Length: Information board 2.2 miles/ 3.5 km return.
 We recorded a little below 2 miles.